-Funding from the College is available to students who are neither U.S. citizens nor permanent residents.
-Illinois residents may qualify for a state grant.
-Funding from private sources is also available.
+Students who are neither U.S. citizens nor permanent residents may be eligible for funding from the College, the State of Illinois, and private sources.
 This page provides links to and details about securing such funding.

 Unless noted otherwise, undocumented students are eligible for the scholarships found on our Scholarships Page.

-Grants are similar to scholarships - you do not repay them.
-A grant is “need-based” so it considers your family income and other resources.
-To apply, complete our Undocumented Student Financial Aid Application for 2020-2021.
+Grants are similar to scholarships -you do not repay them- but a grant is “need-based” so it considers your family’s resources.
+To apply, complete the application matching your status and academic year.